-Here we are in late summer 2014 and I am nearly the definition of patience, making plans for an up-close-and-personal date with granddaughter Arabelle Georgette Saucier, now two months old already.
+Here we are in late summer 2014, and I am nearly the definition of patience, making plans for an up-close-and-personal date with granddaughter Arabelle Georgette Saucier, 2 months old already.

 Ancestry.com is a paid database, but you can use it free at public libraries in Maine that have computers for public use.